-Now I am working on modeling the atmospheres on rocky exoplanets, utilizing 3D GCMs (Global Climate Model / General Circulation Model).
-Read more on my researches.
+My Ph.D project focuses on modeling the atmospheres of rocky exoplanets utilizing 3D GCMs (Global Climate Model / General Circulation Model).
+Read more on my research.

 You can find my CV here.